 The absolutely maddening crowds from our midnight food adventures in Hyderabad.
 Everyone was into shopping for Eid and preparing for Suhoor.
 It was a really cool experience, though we were upset we didn’t get to try the biryani from Shadab.
 Completely sold out at 11pm! 📸: @souryasubhanjan . . . . . #hyderabadifood #Hyderabad #hyderabaddiaries #hyderabadicuisine #Charminar #oldcityhyderabad #welltravelled #followmeto #cntravelereats #passportexpress #passionpassport #dametraveler #dubaiblogger #travelblogger #omnomnirvana #thatsdarling #pursuepretty #flashesofdelight #nothingisordinary #exploremore #bestvacations #natgeo #travelstoke #wonderful_places #openmyworld

 Moving from one place to another was quite a task; we spent most of our time trying to use Ola/Uber/autorickshaws combined with a bit of walking.
 Some places even had the food sold out by the time we got there!
 However, feeling the festive atmosphere amongst the bustling crowd was not only interesting; I was quite amazed by the level of activity so late into the night.
-My guides were two locals who were brought up in that part of the city; they knew the place inside out, so I am incredibly proud of this curation.
+My guides were two locals who were brought up in that part of the city; they knew the place inside out, so I am incredibly proud of this curation of the Hyderabad food trail.
 My only advice to you before I start my list is: Mind your belongings and preferably walk/travel in a group.

 So here goes!